RWE, E.ON scrap $24 billion British nuclear plan

 RWE said it had invested a relatively modest amount, in the low triple digit millions of euros, in the joint venture project.

-Britain's Energy Minister said the decision was very disappointing but the country's nuclear new build program was still attracting considerable interest and that plans to build Britain's next nuclear plant by France's EDF (EDF.PA) and its junior partner Centrica (CNA.L) remained on track.
+Britain's Energy Minister said the UK's nuclear new build program was still attracting considerable interest and that plans to build Britain's next nuclear plant by France's EDF and its junior partner Centrica remained on track.

 EDF and Centrica plan to build Britain's first new nuclear plant at Hinkley Point in Somerset, with a final investment decision expected later this year.